With a height of 26 inches and weighing in at 15 lbs, it’s the Jersey Giant chicken!

 Jersey Giant Chicken Size

-Because Jersey Giants were originally bred as meat birds, they have extraordinary muscle development.
+Because Jersey Giants were originally created as a meat breed, they have extraordinary muscle development.

 These statuesque chickens will mature into adulthood at just a year old and are considered slow growers.